 The basic parts of this: Observe, Verbal Communication, and Non-verbal Communication.

-Observation involves seeing/noting what your opponent does within the point, is one more likely to poach to cover a weaker partner, are there any weaknesses like dinks, drop-shots, backhands you can exploit, is there a tendency to overhit a ball based on your shots, are there any strengths that you are aware of., do the opponents move together as a team.
+Observation involves seeing/noting what your opponent does within the point.
+Is one player more likely to poach to cover a weaker partner, are there any weaknesses like dinks, drop-shots, backhands you can exploit, is there a tendency to overhit a ball based on your shots, are there any strengths that you are aware of, do the opponents move together as a team?

 If you see opportunities verbally communicate them to your partner prior to the next point.